memphis242/ascii_to_sevseg/README.md

 bool Ascii7Seg_IsSupportedChar( char ascii_char );
 ```

-### Compile-Time Configuration
-In addition, the internal implementation of the encoding is _optionally_ configurable (at compile-time), using the macros present within [`ascii7seg_config.h`](./ascii7seg_config.h).
-Specifically, you can change
-- the range of supported characters (see next section),
-- whether a lookup table is used or a computation (speed vs space) - see benchmark/profiling section,
-- and how you want the encoding available to you within `Ascii7Seg_Encoding_U` (bit-packed or separate `bool`'s)

-You'd simply set the macros as you like and then rebuild the library for your architecture.
-The idea behind this flexibility is to allow you, the user, to prioritize speed vs space.
-Again, this is _optional_ and by default, speed is prioritized (lookup tables are used and the encoding is _not_ bit-packed) for the full range of conceivable ASCII characters on a 7-segment display.

 ### Range of Characters Supported
-The macros present within [`ascii7seg_config.h`](./ascii7seg_config.h) allow to configure which of the following 3 ranges you want this library to support (at compile time).
+The macros present within [`ascii7seg_config.h`](./ascii7seg_config.h) allow you to configure which of the following 3 ranges you want this library to support (at compile time).
 By default, the maximum range is what is supported if you choose to do nothing in `ascii7seg_config.h`.

 1. Numerical Digits Only: `0` to `9`
 2. Numerical Digits + `"Error"` (both capital and lowercase)